secdev/scapy/doc/scapy/build_dissect.rst

            # Add bytes after the proxified field so that it ends at
            # the specified alignment from its beginning

+    BitExtendedField(extension_bit)
+           # Field with a variable number of bytes.
+Each byte is made of:
+           # - 7 bits of data
+           # - 1 extension bit:
+           #    * 0 means that it is the last byte of the field ("stopping bit")
+           #    * 1 means that there is another byte after this one ("forwarding bit")
+           # extension_bit is the bit number [0-7] of the extension bit in the byte

+    MSBExtendedField, LSBExtendedField      # Special cases of BitExtendedField

 TCP/IP
 ------